tsaad-dev/drafts/ns-lsr/draft-lsr-bestbar-ns-sr.md

    |                   SID/Label/Index (variable)                  |
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{:#SaLANAdjSID title="SA LAN Adj-SID sub-TLV for SR-MPLS."}
+{:#SaLANAdjSID title="NRP LAN Adj-SID sub-TLV for SR-MPLS."}

 where:

-> Type: TBD3 (Suggested value to be assigned by IANA)
+> Type: TBD4 (Suggested value to be assigned by IANA)

 > Length: Variable.
 Depending on the size of the SID.

 > The "Flags" and "SID/Index/Label" fields are the same as the LAN-Adj-SID sub-TLV {{!RFC8667}}.

-> SA-ID: Identifies a specific Slice Aggregate within the IGP domain.
+> NRP-ID: Identifies a specific NRP within the IGP domain.

 This sub-TLV MAY be present in any of the following TLVs: